 Not your typical desert, Death Valley is a place where superlatives are appropriate.
 Its sheer vastness is mindboggling, the number of attractions large.

 This is a place of absolute extremes.
-The largest national park outside of Alaska, Death Valley National Park encompasses the lowest point in North America—Badwater Basin—and offers views of the highest mountain in the contiguous United States—Mount Whitney.
+Death Valley National Park encompasses the lowest point in North America—Badwater Basin—and offers views of the highest mountain in the contiguous United States—Mount Whitney.
 Situated within the Mojave Desert, it is both the driest and hottest place on the continent.
 Total annual rainfall averages 2 inches (5 centimeters) and summer temperatures peak at 120°F (49°C) or more.
 Death Valley is also the largest American national park outside of Alaska (5,219 sq. miles or 13,517 km²).

 Wildlife ranges from coyotes, kangaroo rats and bighorn sheep to roadrunners and ravens to sidewinder rattlesnakes, scorpions and tarantulas.
 Some animals are endemic to Death Valley, with the pupfish that survive in the salt creeks as the best-known example.